GP Patient Survey

 caring responsibilities and related support.
 It has been run every two years since 2009.
 In Northern Ireland, the GP patient survey ran from 2008/09 to 2010/11.

-The results of the survey are published by Ipsos MORI on behalf of NHS England on the GP Patient Survey publication website.
+The results of the survey are published by Ipsos on behalf of NHS England on the GP Patient Survey publication website.
 Results are available for individual practices and their results are compared to the national average and the local Clinical Commissioning Group.

 The first survey was in 1998.
 The questionnaire has been repeatedly altered.
 From 2007 the survey has been conducted by a direct postal approach to a sample of patients.
 Earlier surveys were administered by practices.
 The 2009 survey was sent to approximately 5,500,000 registered adult patients.
 In 2021, invitations were sent by letter to a sample of people from each of more than 6800 practices.

 The survey has shown that the health of unpaid carers is significantly poorer than that of their non-carer peers.